Algorithms and Theory for Supervised Gradual Domain Adaptation

 \paragraph{One-step loss is insufficient as a substitute, but can be improved by temporal model}~~ The inefficiency of adaptation without historical information appears with all datasets we have considered, reflected through Table \ref{table:rotate}, \ref{table:fmow}, \ref{table:port}.
 In almost all cases, we observe that learning with a temporal model (LSTM) achieves better accuracy than a convolutional model (CNN).
 The gap is especially large on FMOW, the large-scale dataset in our experiments.
 We suspect that optimizing with only partial information can lead to suboptimal performance on such a complicated task.
 This is reflected through the better performance achieved by Direct Adaptation with CNN when compared to Gradual Adaptation with CNN and 3 domains (Table \ref{table:fmow}).
 In contrast, Gradual Adaptation with LSTM overtakes the performance of Direct Adaptation, suggesting the importance of historical representation.
 Another evidence is that Figure \ref{fig:gradual} shows that Gradual Adaptation with a temporal model performs better on all indexes of domains on rotating MNIST and FMOW.

-\paragraph{Existence of optimal time horizon}~~ With the Portraits dataset and different lengths of horizon $T$, we verify that optimal time horizon can be reached when model performance is saturated in Table \ref{table:port}.
+\paragraph{Existence of optimal time horizon}~~ With the Portraits dataset and different lengths of horizon $T$, we verify that then optimal time horizon can be reached when model performance is saturated in Table \ref{table:port}.
 The performance of the model increases drastically when the shifts in domains are considered, shown by the difference in the performance of No Adaptation, Direct Adaptation, and Gradual Adaptation with $5$ and $7$ domains.
-However, this increase in performance becomes relatively negligible when $T$ is large (the performance of Gradual Adaptation with $9$ and $11$ domains is very small).
+However, this increase in performance becomes relatively negligible when $T$ is large (the performance gain is saturated when the horizon length is $9 - 14$).
 This rate of growth in accuracy implies that there exists an optimal number of domains.